menu

 Occupations and Workforce

-Unlike some towns, Bristol isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bristol are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bristol is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Bristol who work in sales jobs (13.24%), office and administrative support (10.23%), and management occupations (10.00%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.81% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.